Evaluation of the Curriculum and Training Program for Clinical Practitioners and Staff on the Younger Adult in the Long-Term Care Setting

 Insight evaluated the Society for Post-Acute and Long-Term Care Medicine’s (AMDA) training program for healthcare providers in the long-term care (LTC) setting who work with younger adult residents.
 LTC providers face unique challenges in caring for younger adults, who have different clinical, financial, and regulatory needs from the geriatric (65 and older) population and who make up an increasing proportion of LTC residents.

-The training program, funded by the Centers for Medicare & Medicaid Services, aims to (1) increase LTC clinical practitioner and staff competency to improve quality of care and quality of life measures for younger adult residents and (2) enable staff to apply their increased competency to offer younger adult residents the care necessary to maintain their mental and physical health across potentially long nursing home stays.
+The training program, funded by the Centers for Medicare & Medicaid Services, aimed to (1) increase LTC clinical practitioner and staff competency to improve quality of care and quality of life measures for younger adult residents and (2) enable staff to apply their increased competency to offer younger adult residents the care necessary to maintain their mental and physical health across potentially long nursing home stays.

-- Evaluation design and implementation
+- Conducted evaluation design and implementation

-- Summary reports
+- Prepared summary reports